elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 > Abstraction key to extracting simplicity

 # The power of abstraction
-- Layer only deal with data pplane
+- Layer only deal with data plane
 	- Processing the delivery of packet
     - Based on state in router and endpoints
     - IP, TCP, Ethernet